-The WJC respects your privacy and we strongly believe in protecting the integrity and privacy of personal data gathered from our activities with individuals, stakeholders and supporters as well as visitors to our website.
-For the purposes of the General Data Protection Regulation (GDPR) and any subsequent Dutch legislation addressing data protection, the Data Controller is Stitching Wildlife Justice Commission.
+The Wildlife Justice Commission (WJC) respects your privacy and we strongly believe in protecting the integrity and privacy of personal data gathered from our activities with individuals, stakeholders and supporters as well as visitors to our website.
+For the purposes of the General Data Protection Regulation (GDPR) and any subsequent Dutch legislation addressing data protection, the Data Controller is Stichting Wildlife Justice Commission.

 This Policy sets out to demonstrate our commitment to preserving your privacy and safeguarding any personal details you provide to us, whether on this website or by any other means.
 We wish to show our compliance to the GDPR and its eight principles.